Aarushi-Chatterjee/shuddhudara/README.md

 **Plant-Based Clean Air Solutions for a Sustainable Future**

 SHUDDHUDARA is a full-stack web platform dedicated to promoting and deploying innovative plant-based clean-air technologies.
-Through collaboration with Vidaverde International and the Youth Development for Climate Tech (YDC-T) program powered by Meta AI, we're creating sustainable solutions for air purification and environmental restoration.
+Through collaboration with Vidaverde International and the Youth Development for Climate Tech (YDfCT) program powered by Meta AI, we're creating sustainable solutions for air purification and environmental restoration.

 ---